 Hamptons Wellness: Drink more water: it’s the best thing you can do for your health!

 Do you want to have more energy, clearer skin and fewer colds?
 Drink more water!
 Our bodies are 60% water.
 We are losing fluids constantly through sweat and urine.
 We need to continuously replenish the lost fluids in order for our organs to be working properly.
 Are you always tired?
 Is it hard to focus?
 You might be dehydrated: our brain is mostly water!
-If possible, try and drink hydrogen water but if you don’t know much about it, you can get more information here.
+You could just drink water, but if you are at the point of dehydration then you may need something else, such as the electrolyte formula from Magnak.
+This is because the symptoms of dehydration are experienced due to a loss of both water and electrolytes, as when you lose water you also lose electrolytes.
+Also, if possible, try and drink hydrogen water.
 Hydrogen water is great for the body which is why so many people drink it!
+If you don’t know much about it, you can get more information here.
 Water is so important for a healthy body and there are lots of reasons why.

 Just from the top of my head, the benefits of drinking enough water are:

 It increases energy and relieves fatigue

 It flushes out toxins and reduces the risk of kidney stones and urinary tract infections

 It moisturizes your skin and improves your complexion